 Stockholders may submit proposals on matters appropriate for stockholder action at annual meetings for inclusion in our proxy statement in accordance with regulations adopted by the SEC under Rule 14a-8 of the Exchange Act.
-To be considered for inclusion in the proxy statement and form of proxy relating to our 2025 annual meeting of stockholders, such proposals must be received by our Secretary at our executive offices at 170 Harbor Way, Suite 300, South San Francisco, California 94080, no later than December 31, 2024.
+To be considered for inclusion in the proxy statement and form of proxy relating to our 2025 annual meeting of stockholders, such proposals must be received by our Secretary at our executive offices at 170 Harbor Way, Suite 300, South San Francisco, California 94080, no later than .
 Our Bylaws set an advance notice procedure for proposals a stockholder wishes to present directly at an annual meeting (rather than submitting for inclusion in our proxy statement under Rule 14a-8) and for director nominations.

 To be considered for presentation at the 2025 annual meeting, proposals that are not submitted for inclusion in our proxy statement under Rule 14a-8 and nominations (whether or not submitted for inclusion in or proxy statement under Rule 14a-19) submitted through our advance notice procedure must be received at the above address not less than 90 days nor more than 120 days prior to the first anniversary of this year's annual meeting of stockholders.
-However, in the event that the date of the 2025 annual meeting is advanced by more than 30 days, or delayed by more than 70 days (60 days with respect to nominations), from the first anniversary of this year's annual meeting and not later than the close of business on the later of (A) the 90th day prior to the 2025 annual meeting and (B) the 10th day following the day on which notice of the date of the 2025 annual meeting was mailed or public disclosure of the date of the 2025 annual meeting with notices of any such proposal or nomination as well as additional requirements about advance notice of stockholder proposals and director nominations.
+However, in the event that the date of the 2025 annual meeting is advanced by more than 30 days, or delayed by more than 70 days (60 days with respect to nominations), from the first anniversary of this year's annual meeting, then such a proposal or nomination must be received no earlier than the 120th day prior to the date of the 2025 annual meeting and not later than the close of business on the later of (A) the 90th day prior to the 2025 annual meeting and (B) the 10th day following the day on which notice of the date of the 2025 annual meeting was mailed or public disclosure of the date of the 2025 annual meeting was made, whichever first occurs.
+You are also advised to review our Bylaws, which contain a description of the information required to be submitted with notices of any such proposal or nomination as well as additional requirements about advance notice of stockholder proposals and director nominations.

-In addition to satisfying the foregoing requirements under our Bylaws, including advance notice of director nominations, to comply with the universal proxy rules, stockholders who intend to solicit proxies in support of director nominees other than Vaxart nominees must, in addition to complying with the requirement of our Bylaws, provide notice that sets forth the information required by Rule 14a-19 under the Securities Exchange Act of 1934, as amended, no later than April 14, 2025.
+In addition to satisfying the foregoing requirements under our Bylaws, including advance notice of director nominations, to comply with the universal proxy rules, stockholders who intend to solicit proxies in support of director nominees other than Vaxart nominees must, in addition to complying with the requirement of our Bylaws, provide notice that sets forth the information required by Rule 14a-19 under the Securities Exchange Act of 1934, as amended, no later than

 Such notice may be mailed to the Corporate Secretary at 170 Harbor Way, Suite 300, South San Francisco, California 94080.